Dhananjaya Y. Chandrachud: Free speech

-Chandrachud delivered a dissent in Romila Thapar & Ors. v.
-Union of India, where an investigation by a Special Investigation Team (SIT) was sought by five human rights activists who were charged and arrested for commission of offences under the Unlawful Activities (Prevention) Act, 1947 following the violence that broke out during Elgar Parishad event in 2018.
+Chandrachud delivered a dissent in the Romila Thapar & Ors. v.
+Union of India case, where an investigation by a Special Investigation Team (SIT) was sought by five human rights activists who were charged and arrested for commission of offences under the Unlawful Activities (Prevention) Act, 1947 following the violence that broke out during an Elgar Parishad event in 2018.
 The majority refused the constitution of the SIT.
-In his dissent, Chandrachud directed that the investigation should be conducted by a SIT and reprimanded the Pune police for their mala fide behaviour in aiding the conduct of "media trial".
+In his dissent, Chandrachud directed that the investigation should be conducted by a SIT and reprimanded the Pune Police for their mala fide behaviour in aiding the conduct of the "media trial".